Catechism of the Catholic Church: Contents

-The section on Scripture in the Catechism covers the Patristic tradition of "spiritual exegesis" as further developed through the scholastic doctrine of the "four senses."
-The Catechism amplifies Dei verbum by specifying that the necessary spiritual interpretation should be sought through the four senses of Scripture.
+The section on Scripture in the Catechism covers the Patristic tradition of "spiritual exegesis" as further developed through the scholastic doctrine of the "four senses".
+The Catechism by specifies that the necessary spiritual interpretation should be sought through the four senses of Scripture.

 The literal sense pertains to the meaning of the words themselves, including any figurative meanings.
 The spiritual senses pertain to the significance of the things (persons, places, objects or events) denoted by the words.
 Of the three spiritual senses, the allegorical sense is foundational.
 It relates persons, events, and institutions of earlier covenants to those of later covenants, and especially to the New Covenant.
 Building on the allegorical sense, the moral sense instructs in regard to action, and the anagogical sense points to man's final destiny.
 The teaching of the Catechism on Scripture has encouraged the pursuit of covenantal theology, an approach that employs the four senses to structure salvation history via the biblical covenants.